 Work in Palmerston North is what you make it: the service is looking for enthusiastic team players who are quick and easy to adapt to what the day presents.
 The patients are at the centre of this service.
 The service is open to research, teaching and new ideas.
-The University Think you need to expand on the professional positives

 The Manawatu area is a beautiful part of the world offering a laid back lifestyle to be enjoyed by the whole family.

-The regional information above is based on my own opinions from visits and from talking with locals at the time of visiting.
+The regional information is based on my own opinions from visits and from talking with locals at the time of visiting.
 I have had a knack of visiting on days when the weather has played its part - at each location the sun has been shining.
 In fairness, some regions I have visited more than others: my parents live in Whangarei so I understand what tropical rain means; I am aware that a rainy day in Wellington with a ‘Southerly’ wind would not afford quite the same charm as the sunny clear day I experienced, but an experience nonetheless.

 Take from this what you will, do your own research and remember that we are happy to put you in touch with other Doctors who are already based at our featured DHBs who are happy to chat with you about their experiences.
-We are open and want you to want to come and work here for what it is.
+We are open and honest, we want you to want to come and work here for what it is.
 I was born in England and I have a love for England.
 I choose to live in New Zealand because of the lifestyle my family and I enjoy: the beaches, the people, the school system, the outdoors, the space.
 It isn’t just me – there is a huge ex-pat community throughout New Zealand.
 It’s not for everyone, but it might just be for you.